 Gortyn Ancient Site

 The archaeological site of Gortyn near Heraklion Crete: The historical site of Gortyn lies about 44 km to the southwest of Heraklion town.
-Evidences found at the site show that the area was inhabited in the Neolithic days of the 7000 BC.
-But Gortyn took its name in the times of the Minoan civilization, when a flourishing Minoan settlement stood here in the fertile plain of Mesara, Central Crete.
+Evidence found at the site shows that the area was inhabited in the Neolithic days of the 7000 BC.
+But Gortyn took its name in the times of the Minoan civilization when a flourishing Minoan settlement stood here in the fertile plain of Mesara, Central Crete.

-In those days Phaestos, to the southwest, was the centre of power in the region.
+In those days Phaestos, to the southwest, was the center of power in the region.
 Later, Gortyn flourished and grew to become a city that overshadowed Phaestos.
-The peak years of Gortyn started during the Roman occupation in the 1st century BC when it became the capital of Crete and the Romans occupied the North African provinces (Cyreneica).
-Evidences of these days can still be seen in the remains of the archaeological site of Gortyn.
+The peak years of Gortyn started during the Roman occupation in the 1st century BC when it became the capital of Crete and the Romans occupied the North African provinces (Cyrenaica).
+Evidence of these days can still be seen in the remains of the archaeological site of Gortyn.

 Excavations at the site began as early as 1884 when Joseph Hatzidakis studied the Minoan law code inscriptions in the walls of the ancient structures.
 Even today much of the vast city remains unexplored below the ground.
 The excavations unearthed many marvelous buildings, like the Church of St. Titus which was built on the position where Apostle Titus and ten other saints (Agioi Deka) preached Christianity and were later persecuted by the Roman emperor.
 Other monuments in the city include the Roman Odeon, a circular theatre with rows of seats, built by the emperor Trajan.